Bouygues launches 4G service sales drive

 Bouygues CEO Olivier Roussat said France's third-largest mobile operator would launch 4G in a few weeks in eight cities including Strasbourg, Lille, Douai, Lyon, and Toulouse.

-"Significant coverage" of the country would be assured, he added, after October 1 - the date the government has authorized Bouygues to begin reusing its 1800 megahertz spectrum for 4G.
+"Significant coverage" of the country would be assured, he added, after Oct.
+1 - the date the government has authorised Bouygues to begin reusing its 1800 megahertz spectrum for 4G.

 Like other European operators, Bouygues will seek to use the move to 4G, which offers download speeds up to five times faster than older technology, to lift prices.

-Roussat criticized larger rival France Telecom FTE.PA for initially charging only 1 euro per month more for 4G, saying this "was not the best way to bring value back" to the sector.
+Roussat criticised larger rival France Telecom for initially charging only 1 euro per month more for 4G, saying this "was not the best way to bring value back" to the sector.

 "We believe that 4G, which is a real technology breakthrough, adds around 5 euros of value, which should translate into the price," he said in an interview published on Wednesday.